kojiro5150/phdss-instructions/sovereignty.md

   Multi-Hypothesis Frame block.
 Both fix points now explicitly state that multiple pressure dynamics must be covered within the single block, and that the heading may not appear again after the section closes.]
+            [date — Section body rewritten with earlier structural guard.
+Run 16 Tier 1 review showed "Systemic/incentive-based hypothesis" sub-heading firing a second time within the section.
+Root cause: SECTION CLOSED marker was at the end of the instruction, after the model had already reopened a level.
+Fix moves the structural constraint earlier — immediately after the three-level taxonomy — explicitly prohibiting any level heading from repeating, and naming **Containment & Decision Hygiene Conditions** as the mandatory next heading the moment Strategic / institutional is complete.]
+            [date — Section body restructured to place SINGLE INSTANCE ONLY prohibition BEFORE the three-levels description.
+Run 16 Tier 1 review showed heading still firing a second time for "Systemic/incentive-based hypothesis" as a second topic.
+The SECTION CLOSED marker was at the end but the model opened the heading again mid-section.
+Fix moves the prohibition and SECTION CLOSED instruction to the top of the section body, before the hypothesis levels, so the constraint is encountered before the model begins writing.]

   DESIGN INTENT — THEORETICAL FRAMEWORK: This Director is grounded in clinical and psychosocial theory: psychoanalytic containment (Bion), mentalization theory